mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-15-false-math-maps-frame-control-only-bathwater.md

 This capacity is built through **situational practice and reflection** — learning to notice activation, stay centered, and choose responses that reduce harm rather than amplify it.

-Lean into the converastion to Level Up.
+Lean into the conversation to Level Up.